bellinux/pframework/configuration.md

 ## Best Practices for Debugging

 - **Prefer Local Debugging**: It provides the most direct feedback and does not depend on another device.
-- **Use Remote Debugging When Necessary**: If a page is running on a smartphone or embedded device where accessing logs is inconvenient, remote debugging can centralize logs in an easier-to-access page.
+- **Use Remote Debugging When Necessary**: If a page is running on a smartphone or other device where accessing logs is inconvenient, remote debugging can centralize logs in an easier-to-access page.
-- **Avoid Setting `debug: true` on Multiple Pages**: Only one page should act as the debugging hub; otherwise, logs could become inconsistent.
+- **Avoid Setting `debug: "master"` on Multiple Pages**: Only one page should act as the debugging hub; otherwise, logs could become inconsistent.

 ## Example Configuration (`config.js`)